Lattices in $\mathbb F_q[[T]]^d$ and spiral shifting operators: Some combinatorial statistics

 Since it is vacuously true that $f_0(t,q)=1$, by applying \eqref{eq:recurrence} repetitvely, we have $f_1(t,q)=(1-t)^{-1}$, $f_2(t,q)=(1-t)^{-1} f_1(tq,q)=(1-t)^{-1}(1-tq)^{-1}$, $\dots$, $f_d(t,q)=(1-t)^{-1}(1-tq)^{-1}\dots (1-tq^{d-1})^{-1}$. \end{proof}

 Compared to the alternative proof, the \emph{current} proof of Theorem \ref{thm:full_sum} has the advantages that it suffices to work on a fixed $d$, and that the product form of the generating function is manifest.
-Furthermore, a small modification of this proof gives a summation formula over the forward orbit of any element in $X$ under any subgroup of $\Gamma$.
+Furthermore, a small modification of this proof gives a summation formula over the forward orbit of any element in $X$ under any finitely generated subsemigroup of $\Gamma$.

 \begin{theorem} Let $x_0$ be a configuration in $X$ and $\Gamma'$ be a subsemigroup of $\Gamma$ freely generated by $a^{(1)},\dots,a^{(r)}$.
 Then

 where the content of an element $a=(a_1,\dots,a_d)$ of $\Gamma$ is defined as